-The abundance and corrosive-resistant properties of aluminium, coupled with its compatibility to silicon processing makes aluminium an excellent plasmonic material for light-matter interaction in the ultraviolet-visible spectrum.
-We investigate the interplay of the excitation and emission enhancements of quantum dots coupled with ultra-small aluminium nanoantennae with varying rotational symmetries, where emission enhancements of ~8 and ~6 times have been directly measured for gammadion and star-shaped structures.
-We observe spontaneous emission modification in Al antenna with C6 symmetry and deduce a Purcell factor in the range of 68.01 < Fp < 118.25 at the plasmonic hotspots, corresponding to a modified quantum yield of >89% in the single antenna and near-unity quantum yield at the plasmonic hotspots.
+The abundance and corrosion-resistant properties of aluminium, coupled with its compatibility to silicon processing make aluminium an excellent plasmonic material for light–matter interaction in the ultraviolet-visible spectrum.
+We investigate the interplay of the excitation and emission enhancements of quantum dots coupled with ultra-small aluminium nanoantennae with varying rotational symmetries, where emission enhancements of ∼8 and ∼6 times have been directly measured for gammadion and star-shaped structures.
+We observed spontaneous emission modification in the Al antenna with a C6 symmetry and deduce a Purcell factor in the range of 68.01 < FP < 118.25 at plasmonic hotspots, corresponding to a modified quantum yield of >89% in the single antenna and near-unity quantum yield at the plasmonic hotspots.
 This finding brings us a step closer towards the realization of circularly polarized nanoemitters.